CCBDA-UPC/Assignments-2020/Lab09.md

     -----END RSA PRIVATE KEY-----
     ```
 10. attach the ELB to the ``load-balancer-sg`` security group that you are creating. open HTTP and HTTPS protocols.

-11. create a new target group type IP and named ``primary-apache-web-server-target`` using HTTP protocol and attach the EC2 instance named ``apache-web-server``.
+11. Create a new target group of type IP and name it ``primary-apache-web-server-target`` using HTTP protocol and attach the EC2 instance named ``apache-web-server``.

 12. once the ELB is provisioned, go to the "Description" tab and copy the DNS name assigned http://load-balancer-1334015960.eu-west-1.elb.amazonaws.com/ and paste it in your browser.

     <p align="center"><img src="./images/Lab09-ApacheWorking.png" alt="Apache working" title="Apache working"/></p>

+### Modify the web server response and create a base AWS AMI

-13. use ssh to connect to the instance.
+13. use ssh to connect to the running EC2 instance.
 Remove the file `/var/www/html/index.html`  and copy the contents below to `/var/www/html/index.php`.
 Close the ssh session.

     ````php
     <html>